rossetti/KSLBook/docs/04-Chapter4.md

 The main model elements covered included:

-`Model`:   Used to hold all model elements.
+`Model:`   Used to hold all model elements.
 Automatically created by the
     Simulation class.
 Used to create and control the execution of the model.

-`ModelElement`:   Used as an abstract base class for creating new model elements for a
+`ModelElement:`   Used as an abstract base class for creating new model elements for a
     simulation.

-`RandomVariable`:   A sub-class of `ModelElement` used to model randomness within a
+`RandomVariable:`   A sub-class of `ModelElement` used to model randomness within a
     simulation.

-`Response`:   A sub-class of `ModelElement` used to collect statistics on
+`Response:`   A sub-class of `ModelElement` used to collect statistics on
     observation-based variables.

-`TWResponse`:   A sub-class of `Response` used to collect statistics on
+`TWResponse:`   A sub-class of `Response` used to collect statistics on
     time-weighted variables in the model.

-`Counter`:   A sub-class of `ModelElement` used to count occurrences and collect
+`Counter:`   A sub-class of `ModelElement` used to count occurrences and collect
     statistics.

-`IndicatorResponse`:   A sub-class of `Response` used to collect on boolean expressions by observing another response.
+`IndicatorResponse:`   A sub-class of `Response` used to collect on boolean expressions by observing another response.

-`AggregateTWResponse`: A sub-class of `TWResponse` used to collect time weighted statistics by observing other `TWResponse` instances.
+`AggregateTWResponse:` A sub-class of `TWResponse` used to collect time weighted statistics by observing other `TWResponse` instances.

-`SimulationReporter`:   Used to gather and report statistics on a simulation model.
+`SimulationReporter:`   Used to gather and report statistics on a simulation model.

-`KSLEvent`:   Used to model different events scheduled in time during a
+`KSLEvent:`   Used to model different events scheduled in time during a
     simulation.

-`EventActionIfc`:   An interface used to define an action() method that represents event
+`EventActionIfc:`   An interface used to define an action() method that represents event
     logic within the simulation.

-`EventGenerator`:   A subclass of ModelElement that facilitates the repeated generation of events.
+`EventGenerator:`   A subclass of `ModelElement` that facilitates the repeated generation of events.

-`GeneratorActionIfc`: An interface used to implement the actions associated with event generators.
+`GeneratorActionIfc:` An interface used to implement the actions associated with event generators.

 The KSL has many other facets that have yet to be touched upon.
 Not only does the KSL allow the modeler to build and analyze simulation models,